developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 ---

 ## Decoders

-Intro to decoders.

-Configures which bar code decoders are enabled or disabled.
-For best performance disable all unnecessary decoders.

-Touch Decoders.
-The Barcode input screen appears.
-A check in the checkbox indicates that the decoder is enabled.
-By default the most commonly used decoders are enabled (shown below with an asterisk).
-The supported decoders are:
-<h4 id="_decoders">Decoders</h4>
-<div class="paragraph"><p>Configures which bar code decoders are enabled or disabled.
-For best performance disable all unnecessary
-decoders.</p></div>
-<div class="paragraph"><p>Touch <strong>Decoders</strong>.
-The <strong>Barcode input</strong> screen appears.
-A check in the checkbox indicates that the decoder is
-enabled.
-By default the most commonly used decoders are enabled (shown below with an asterisk).
-The supported decoders are:</p></div>

-### Decoders
 DataWedge decodes all major barcode symbologies.
-Popular formats are enabled by default (*).
+Popular formats are enabled by default as indicated by an (*) in the table below.
 To help improve scanning performance, individual symbologies can be enabled and disabled as needed for a specific app or usage profile.
 To modify decoder parameters, see Decoder Paramaters section following table.

 <div class="tableblock">
 <table rules="none"